G

 Almost every engine in this space runs the same four-step loop.
 The implementations vary.
 The shape doesn't.

-How ChatGPT Search Works (Bing-Backed)
+How ChatGPT Search Works (Bing-Rooted)

 How Perplexity Works (Sonar and Context-Window Saturation)

 Perplexity calls itself an answer engine, not a search engine, and the architecture reflects that distinction.
-Its core retrieval engine is named Sonar and is built on Meta's Llama 3.3 model, per Perplexity's Wikipedia entry.
+Its in-house answer model is named Sonar, built on Meta's Llama 3.3, per Perplexity's own announcement.
+Retrieval runs on Perplexity's own index, crawled by PerplexityBot.
 Perplexity Pro lets users swap in backend models from OpenAI, Anthropic, and Google.

 How Google AI Overviews Work